Bathythermograph: XBT Fall Rate Bias

 where, z(t) is the depth of the XBT in meters; t is time; and a & b are coefficients determined using theoretical and empirical methods.
 The coefficient b can be thought of as the initial speed as the probe hits the water.
 The coefficient a can be thought of as the reduction in mass with time as the wire spools off.

-For a considerable time, these equations were relatively well-established, however in 2007 Gouretski and Koltermann showed a bias between XBT temperature measurements and CTD temperature measurements.
+For a considerable time, these equations were relatively well-established, however in 2007 Gouretski and Koltermann showed a bias between XBT temperature measurements and conductivity–temperature–depth instrument (CTD sonde) temperature measurements.
 They also showed that this varies over time and could be due to both errors in the calculation of depth and in measurement of the temperature.
 From that the 2008 NOAA XBT Fall Rate Workshop began to address the problem, with no viable conclusion as to how to proceed with adjusting the measurements.
 In 2010 the second XBT Fall Rate Workshop was held in Hamburg, Germany to continue discussing the problem and forge a way forward.

-A major implication of this is that a depth-temperature profile can be integrated to estimate upper ocean heat content; the bias in these equations lead to a warm bias in the heat content estimations.
-The introduction of Argo floats has provided a much more reliable source of temperature profiles than XBTs, however the XBT record remains important for estimating decadal trends and variability and hence much effort has been put into resolving these systematic biases.
+A major implication of this is that a depth-temperature profile can be integrated to estimate upper ocean heat content; the bias in these equations leads to a warm bias in the heat content estimations.
+The introduction of Argo floats has provided a much more reliable source of temperature profiles than XBTs.
+However, the XBT record remains important for estimating decadal trends and variability and hence much effort has been put into resolving these systematic biases.

 XBT correction needs to include both a drop-rate correction and a temperature correction.